 Metsovo is a quaint village that sits on the slopes of the Pindus Mountains in Northern Greece.
 The culture of Metsovo is distinctly different from the majority of Greece as Metsovo is a Vlach settlement.

-The cooler mountain temperatures make Metsovo a perfect place to enjoy a little respite from the heat during the summer months, or as a cosy getaway during the winter.
+The cooler mountain temperatures make Metsovo a perfect place to enjoy a little respite from the heat during the summer months.
+Metsovo is a favourite winter getaway destination for Greeks.

 The draw to Karpenisi for many people is the nearby Velouchi ski centre.
 However, Karpenisi is so much more than that.
 It is the dozens of traditional stone villages scattered among the mountains, and the dramatic clifftop monasteries, that make Karpenisi special.